The race is on for fall projects…

 Our first taste of late autumn chill will soon visit as renovation to ballfields hits a fevered pitch.
 The pressure is mounting to get field projects done before the colder winter weather settles in across much of the United States.

 In the northern parts of the country, we have just a couple more months before old man winter’s icy winds will begin to shut things down.
 But down south, there is still ample time to do important renovation work to your fields provided there is a break in the scheduled use of your facility.

-With the renovations we have covered in our previous posts — Renovation PART 1 and PART 2 — your turf and infield skin should be in fine shape by now.
-In this post, we’ll wrap up post-season renovation by paying close attention to the two areas on the ball field that see the bulk of the abusive wear all summer — the mound and home plate areas.
+In this post, we’ll pay close attention to the two areas on the ball field that see the bulk of the abusive wear all summer — the mound and home plate areas.

 What started as a great pitching mound in the spring, with its well defined table and perfectly sculpted front slope, sometimes better resemble a pimple by the end.

 To start the mound renovation process, you should begin with determining whether the pitching rubber needs to be replaced or turned (If it is a block pitching rubber).
 If the rubber needs replacing or turning, reference the directions under “Setting The Pitching Rubber” in Beacon’s Online Field Dimensions & Reference Guide (order a hard copy today from our webstore) to ensure proper placement and alignment of the new or turned pitching rubber.
 Read our special article on the importance of a properly aligned rubber in our story, Pitching Rubbers: It’s Hip to be Square.